quicwg/base-drafts/draft-ietf-quic-http.md

 ## The CONNECT Method {#connect}

+The CONNECT method requests that the recipient establish a tunnel to the destination origin server identified by the request-target (Section 4.3.6 of
-The pseudo-method CONNECT (Section 4.3.6 of {{!RFC7231}}) is primarily used with HTTP proxies to establish a TLS session with an origin server for the purposes of interacting with "https" resources.
+{{!RFC7231}}).
+It is primarily used with HTTP proxies to establish a TLS session with an origin server for the purposes of interacting with "https" resources.

 In HTTP/1.x, CONNECT is used to convert an entire HTTP connection into a tunnel to a remote host.
-In HTTP/2, the CONNECT method is used to establish a tunnel over a single HTTP/2 stream to a remote host for similar purposes.
+In HTTP/2 and HTTP/3, the CONNECT method is used to establish a tunnel over a single stream.

-A CONNECT request in HTTP/3 functions in the same manner as in HTTP/2.
-The request MUST be constructed as follows:
+A CONNECT request MUST be constructed as follows:

 - The ":method" pseudo-header field is set to "CONNECT"
 - The ":scheme" and ":path" pseudo-header fields are omitted
 - The ":authority" pseudo-header field contains the host and port to connect to (equivalent to the authority-form of the request-target of CONNECT requests (see Section 5.3 of [RFC7230]))
-- The request stream is not closed at the end of the request

 A CONNECT request that does not conform to these restrictions is malformed (see
 {{malformed}}).
+The request stream MUST NOT be closed at the end of the request.

 A proxy that supports CONNECT establishes a TCP connection ({{!RFC0793}}) to the server identified in the ":authority" pseudo-header field.
 Once this connection